|Maximum win:||CA$ 139500.00|

 If you wish to do so, you can put stop conditions in place when using the autoplay function for the Deadwood slot.
 To do this you need to click autoplay and choose whether you’d like the game to stop when you win above a defined amount or stop when your balance dips below or goes above a defined percentage.

-Deadwood is available to play on both iOS and Android devices and the experience doesn’t differ much from desktop play.
+Deadwood is available to play on both iOS and Android devices and, as with all of the Best Slot Games, the experience doesn’t differ much from desktop play.
 The only noticeable difference is that the settings are placed differently to accommodate the game being played vertically as opposed to landscape.

 The base gameplay in Deadwood, which uses a 3-4-4-4-3 reel format is very similar to it’s predecessor with one major difference: the 5 reels have been made bigger to allow for an extra symbol on each reel.
 This means that there are, in theory, 576 ways to win while playing in contrast to the 108 ways of winning in Tombstone.